astropy/astropy/docs/coordinates/index.rst

 Using `astropy.coordinates`
 ===========================

-An exhaustive resource for the capabilties of this package is the `astropy.coordinates.tests.test_api` testing file.
+An exhaustive resource for the capabilities of this package is the `astropy.coordinates.tests.test_api` testing file.
 It showcases most of the major capabilities of the package, and hence is a useful supplement to this document.
 You can see it by either looking at it directly if you downloaded a